-For nonlinear circuits, we integrate EM analyses with harmonic balance (HB) optimization.
+For nonlinear circuits, we integrate EM analyses with harmonic balance (HB) optimization [12].
 For circuits containing active devices, we take advantage of the accurate EM models for passive components and the popular and time-tested SPICE models for active devices.
 The process of invoking the two independent types of simulations and combining the results at the circuit level is automated to facilitate both nominal and statistical designs.
 Our work lays the software architectural foundation for a new generation of CAD systems with emphasis on the integration of heterogenous tools.
-This approach has been implemented within the optimization environment of OSA90/hope [10] featuring a circuit-level HB simulator, connecting to the EM simulator em [7] through Empipe [10], and connecting to SPICE [14] through Spicepipe [15].
-The flexibility and benefits of the approach are illustrated by the design of two microwave circuits.
+The flexibility and benefits of this approach are illustrated by the design of two microwave circuits.
 The combination of EM simulation and HB optimization is demonstrated by a class B frequency doubler design.
 Nominal and statistical designs of a broad-band small-signal amplifier containing microstrip components exemplify the utilization of SPICE device models together with EM simulations.
+The numerical results were produced within the optimization environment of OSA90/hope [14] featuring a circuit-level HB simulator, connecting to the EM simulator em [7] through Empipe [14], and connecting to SPICE [17] through Spicepipe [18].

-Our recent exploitation of Space Mapping (SM) [16, 17], a totally new concept in engineering optimization, has aroused great excitement.
+Our recent exploitation of Space Mapping (SM) [19, 20], a totally new concept in engineering optimization, has aroused great excitement.
 It opens new horizons of optimization linking engineering models of different types and levels of complexity, including empirical, EM-based, analytical, numerical, physics-based and even direct laboratory measurements, which represent the same physical design.

 The SM concept is founded on the computational expediency of empirical engineering models (which embody expert knowledge accumulated over many years) and the acclaimed accuracy of EM simulators.
 SM facilitates automated design optimization within a practical time frame.
-We extended SM to parameter extraction and introduced the concept of Frequency Space Mapping (FSM) [17].
+We extended SM to parameter extraction and introduced the concept of Frequency Space Mapping (FSM) [20].
 It provides a powerful means of overcoming problems of local minima and data misalignment, especially at the starting point.

-In Section II we review relevant concepts, formulations and algorithms for microwave circuit optimization, including the novel approach to "robustizing" circuit optimization using Huber functions [18].
+In Section II we review relevant concepts, formulations and algorithms for microwave circuit optimization [21], including the novel approach to "robustizing" circuit optimization using Huber functions [22].
 Section III provides a brief overview of direct EM optimization.
-Integration of HB and EM simulations is presented in Sections IV and V, and incorporation of SPICE device models is discussed in Section VI.
+Integration of HB and EM simulations [12] is presented in Sections IV and V, and incorporation of SPICE device models is discussed in Section VI.
 Space Mapping concepts are reviewed in Section VII.
 The resulting CAD environment is introduced in Section VIII, followed by applications presented in Sections IX-XI.